Pleasant Password Server

 Be sure to back up your Database, Connection string, and Encryption keys in case you need to return to an earlier version.

 - View the bottom-left corner of the web client (if this default option is enabled), or

 - View the Version page in the web client (default location: https://localhost:10001/Version)

 - View the version number reported whenever the Password Server service is started in the WebLogs.txt file.

-- Go to Help > About KeePass > View the Pleasant Password Server Plugin Version.
-This is the version number to compare in the version compatibility matrix.
+Go to Help > About KeePass > View the Plugin Version for Pleasant Password Server.
+This version number can be compared in the version compatibility chart.

 - The number near the top of this window is the "vanilla" KeePass version on which the KeePass Client is based.

 Our website has videos with step-by-step tutorials for some of the major features of PPASS.
 These use previous versions of the application than the versions available for download now.